Loop Trail? Yes

 The trails are accessible from numerous parking areas and trailheads in the Roche Harbor Village, along Roche Harbor Rd., from the Westcott Bay Sculpture Park, or from Rouleau Rd.
 All trailheads are 10-12 miles by road from the Washington State ferry terminal in Friday Harbor.
 Many are near to the Roche Harbor Airport with two near the Roche Harbor Marina.

 For over 15 years Roche Harbor Resort has highlighted and improved its trails for public use on over 800 acres of land of historical and aesthetic significance to San Juan Island.
 Roche Harbor Resort, a private business, has designed and paid for improvements to the trails for the use by its customers, for the many visitors enjoying the historic lime kilns and adjoining village attractions and for local residents in the village area as well as the entire island.
 Hundreds of people use the trail system every month.
 The busiest sections in or near the Village are paved.
 Most sections provide at least a six-foot wide groomed footpath.
 Trail loops parallel to the major boundaries are the widest; those loops through woods tend to be narrower.
 Volunteers with the local Trails Committee of the San Juan Island Park and Recreation District as well as some paid staff of the Resort maintain the trail with hundreds of volunteer hours of labor per year.
-All trails are accurately signed with maps available in several locations and on-line at www.sanjuanislandtrails.org.
-(A digital PDF version of the map is included with this application, although the trail sections within the Village core are not shown on this map.)
+All trails are accurately signed with maps available in several locations and on-line at http://sanjuanislandtrails.org/

 The Roche Harbor Trails connect to numerous destinations of significance including the San Juan Island National Historic Park at English Camp, the Roche Harbor Mausoleum, the San Juan Island Sculpture Park and Nature Preserve, the historic and beautiful lime quarries, the restored lime kilns at the heart of the Village, the Roche Harbor Marina and docks with scores of boats and the adjoining 129 year old hotel, Hotel DeHaro, and the formal gardens highlighting the Village center.
 Many walkers consider the location especially attractive with such a variety of destinations, all available without using an auto.